kyleochata/CSS-animations/README.md

 In the future, I plan to use the skills learnt here to incorporate them into front-end projects to give them an extra pop when users visit the site.

+There is a screenshot added below of the project.
+A link to the deployed site can be found [here](https://kyleochata.github.io/CSS-animations/).

 Slideshow Screenshot:

 ![slideshow image](./assets/images/slideshow.png)